Māori explore Sydney and London

 London and Māori culture

 When members of the British royal family have visited Rotorua they have participated in a Māori cultural experience.
 In 1959 Māori in London set up the cultural group Ngāti Rānana, a name which loosely translates as the London tribe.
-In the early 2000s Ngāti Rānana was a thriving kapa haka group.
+In the 2000s Ngāti Rānana was a thriving kapa haka group.